KxSystems/docs-v1/docs/ref/dictsandtables.md

 Syntax: `cols xcols table`

-Where `table` is an unkeyed table (passed by value) of which symbol vector `xcols` lists some or all of the column names, returns `table` with `cols` as its first column/s.
+Where `table` is a simple table (passed by value) of which symbol vector `xcols` lists some or all of the column names, returns `table` with `cols` as its first column/s.
 ```q
 q)\l trade.q
 q)cols trade